Certificate of Naturalization Apostille

-A certificate of naturalization is a government document that acts as legal proof of citizenship in the United States.
-It's given to anyone over the age of 18 who become citizens of the United States through the naturalization process.
-You will be able to apply for a US passport once you have received your certificate of naturalization.
-Before you do so, make sure you have at least one “certified true” copy of your naturalization certificate, particularly if you changed your name throughout the process.
+A Certificate of Naturalization is a government document that acts as legal proof of citizenship in the United States.
+It's given to anyone over the age of 18 who becomes a citizen of the United States through the naturalization process.
+You will be able to apply for a U.S. passport once you have received your Certificate of Naturalization.
+Before you do so, make sure you have at least one “certified true” copy of your naturalization certificate, especially if you changed your name during the naturalization process.

 Certificate of Naturalization for International Use